Banshay

 Banshay (ဗန်ရှည်, /my/) is a weapon-based martial art from Myanmar focusing primarily on the sword, staff and spear.
 Influenced by both Indian and Chinese sources, it is closely related to similar Southeast Asian systems such as Thai krabi krabong, Cambodian kbach kun boran and Malay silat.

 Banshay makes extensive use of the dha (sword) in pairs.
-Sword-fencing demonstrations and performances often begin with a pre-fight war dance in which the swordsman spins one or two swords very close to the body without cutting themselves.
+Sword-fencing demonstrations and performances often begin with a pre-fight war dance in which the swordsman spins one or two swords very close to the body without cutting himself.

 There are 37 sword forms.
 Sword training is conducted with the weapon still sheathed.
-Traditionally when a master first presents the student with a sword, the scabbard would be fixed on so that the trainee is discouraged from killing opponents.
+Traditionally when a master first presents the student with a sword, the scabbard would be fixed so that the trainee is discouraged from killing opponents.
 Under extreme conditions when the sword must be unsheathed, the scabbard may be broken with a rock or other object.